jst-qaml/framework-modeling-tool/README.md

 | Case study_update               | Final version with requirements updated         |

 ## Pattern Application

-> [!IMPORTANT]
-> This feature requires Astah* System Safety with object constraint language (OCL) support to work.
-Please contact the Astah* representative for the availability of the product.

 ### Install
 First of all, you need to install the plugin into astah* System Safety.
 Please visit the pattern-application branch and download it.
 Then, you can install it.
 The plugin can be installed in one of the following ways: